sath111/SpecRV-A-Speculative-Branch-Prediction-Engine-for-RV32I-Pipeline-Processors/Simulation & Testing /Simulation & Testing.md

    ```
    gtkwave RV32I_top_tb.vcd
    ```
+This setup allows for full-cycle debugging and insight into the internal behavior of the Gshare predictor, including how it responds to control flow, how speculation is handled, and how rollback is triggered on mispredictions.

 **Test 1 – Independent Arithmetic Instructions**
 This test includes a sequence of independent arithmetic instructions that do not involve branching.
 It serves as a control case, allowing us to verify that the predictor does not interfere when branches are not present, and that speculative execution proceeds as expected.